alto-wg/draft-alto-pv/introduction.md

 additional terms:

-- Abstract Network Element (ANE): An Abstract Network Element is an abstract representation for a component in a network that handle data packets and whose properties can potentially have an impact on the end-to-end performance of traffic.
+- Abstract Network Element (ANE): An Abstract Network Element is an abstract representation for a component in a network that handles data packets and whose properties can potentially have an impact on the end-to-end performance of traffic.
 An ANE can be a physical device such as a router, a link or an interface, or an aggregation of devices such as a subnetwork, or a data